 Pre-booked guided tours and some general access

-Want to experience Brisbane’s history from convict and colonial past to the rise of innovative tourist accommodation in 1960s?
-Explore one of Brisbane’s early streets by booking into one of Brisbane City Council’s guided walking tours of the inner city!
+Want to experience Brisbane's history from convict and colonial past to the rise of innovative tourist accommodation in 1960s?
+Explore one of Brisbane's early streets by booking into Brisbane City Council's guided walking tours of the inner city!

 Please note – the tours begin outside St Andrew’s Lutheran Church, 25 Wickham Terrace, Spring Hill, and finish at the Windmill Tower, 226 Wickham Terrace, Spring Hill.